triton-inference-server/model_analyzer/README.md

   find the optimal settings when profiling multiple concurrent models, utilizing the Quick Search alogrithm

-- [Ensemble Model Search](docs/config_search.md#ensemble-model-search): Model Analyzer can help you find the optimal settings when profiling an ensemble model, utilizing the Quick Search algorithm
+- [Ensemble Model Search](docs/config_search.md#ensemble-model-search): Model Analyzer can help you find the optimal settings when profiling a non-BLS ensemble model, utilizing the Quick Search algorithm

 - [Detailed and summary reports](docs/report.md): Model Analyzer is able to generate summarized and detailed reports that can help you better understand the trade-offs